jlab-hep/qc-demonstration/docs/database_demonstration_run_dcs.md

 Temp1:??.??C     Temp2:??.??C
 ...
 ```
+"temp_controller" is only for this tutorial.
+It is not on git repo.

 ## (b) Run LV IV(for yarrpixdaq)
 To run LV IV and get data, do the following command.<br>
 ```bash